uriel1998/mpdq/README.md

 `mpdq` can also create an example instruction file with *all* genres listed so that you can check your genre names properly.
 It won't *hurt* to have all the genres listed, but it is totally unneeded.

+The instruction file should end in a newline.
+If it does not, `mpdq` will add one automatically.

 ## 6. Usage